King Edward VI Grammar School, Chelmsford: The KEGS Ambassador

 The KEGS Ambassador is the school's independent student newspaper.
-Since its creation in January 2009, it has featured numerous articles by alumni, staff and students.
+Since its creation in January 2009, it has published articles by alumni, staff and students.

 KEGS Young Engineers

 The KEGS Young Engineers team won the 2022 PAPI Raspberry Pi Competition in the years 12–13 division, as well as the People's Choice Award and has made it to the final every year since the competition started.

 The team competes in the FIRST Lego League Challenge, sending two year 8 and 9 teams every year, having gone to the finals numerous times, as well as a year 12 team annually to the Student Robotics competition where they have reached the quarter-finals multiple times.

-KEGS Architecture Society

-The KEGS Architecture Society, concerned chiefly with the study and appreciation of architecture, has existed in multiple iterations since its first founding.
-The current iteration was founded in autumn 2024, and hosts presentations, talks, debates, design competitions and quizzes.
-Topics discussed include follies, Sir Edwin Lutyens, brick bonds, brutalism, Interwar reconstruction in France and Belgium, English cathedrals, and Clandon Park House.
-The society has held a design competition to redesign a local Chelmsford high street shop façade.

 KEGS Languages Society

 The KEGS Languages Society (LangSoc) is a group where both concepts in linguistics and the structure of specific languages are discussed, mostly in short presentations.

 Langsoc also provides training for the United Kingdom Linguistics Olympiad (UKLO).
-A notable success is of a student winning a gold medal in the International Linguistics Olympiad (IOL) in 2022.
+A student won a gold medal in the International Linguistics Olympiad (IOL) in 2022.